Itheum/react-schedule-it/README.md

   "minPm": 1
 }
 ```
+Note: daily is like an alias for 1-2-3-4-5-6-7 so we will support these both

-- Schedule task every thursday and sunday at 9PM only.
+- Eg 2: Schedule task every thursday and sunday at 9PM only.
 At least 1 PM response is expected.
 ```
 {
   "implement": "4-7",